 Educate Girls’ community volunteers, called Team Balika, communicate these benefits to families and help them with the enrolment process.
 The Team Balika in her village met Anaya’s parents and explained the benefits of education to them, telling them how Anaya would have a chance to break the cycle of poverty by studying, enabling her to find a job in the future.

 After some time of counselling by the Team Balika, her parents finally agreed and Anaya was enrolled back to school in Class 3!

 Today, she goes to school regularly.
 Although she was shy in class initially, but with our fun, activity based pedagogy Gyan ka Pitara*, she was able to grasp concepts better and is now opening up in class.
 She shares that the best part of going to school is meeting her new friends!

-*Gyan Ka Pitara (GKP) Kits are designed by Educate Girls, with the help of pedagogy experts, and include easy-to-grasp graphic and activity-based tools and individual practice worksheets that are aimed at improving learning outcomes for all children across Hindi, English and Math.
+*Gyan Ka Pitara (GKP) is a remedial kit designed by Educate Girls, with the help of pedagogy experts.
+GKP uses tools, play activities and individual worksheets to improve learning outcomes for children in Grades 3-5 across Hindi, English and Math.